 The credit calculator is located on both the Modules and Schedule pages, allowing students to track the credits they’re taking in the upcoming semester, and the credits that they are left with.

-We invited the students we previously interviewed to participate in testing the mid-fidelity prototype via Zoom.
+We invited the same 7 students we previously interviewed to participate in testing the mid-fidelity prototype via Zoom.
 The usability test findings revealed that:

 Utilizing SUSS’s existing design system, I made final adjustments to the SUSSMOD’s design based on the feedback from our usability test.
 These changes included: